What is CertiPUR-US Certified and Why Does it Matter?

 You might have seen CertiPUR-US mentioned in some of my previous articles, or on eco-friendly brand websites when shopping online.

-CertiPUR-US Certified: What Is It And Why Should You Care?
+What Is CertiPUR-US Certified and Why Should You Care?

-A CertiPUR-US certified foam is a flexible polyurethane foam that has been tested and certified by Certipur-US for the following characteristics:
+A CertiPUR-US certified foam is a flexible polyurethane foam that has been tested for the following characteristics:

 No Ozone Depleters